Download Prospectus

 Charles has considerable lecturing experience at undergraduate, postgraduate and professional programme levels at institutions including the University of London and the University of Essex where he is currently an External Examiner.
 Charles has spent many years contributing to senior levels in higher education and maintains a keen interest in improving the pedagogical experience of students.

-Chris Dampare MA, PGCE, DipM (CIM)
+Chris Dampare FCIM, FHEA, MA, PGCE, DipM

 Lecturer